savantadarsh/Exports-PowerBI/README.md

 **How the Dashboard Helps**:
 - The **Month Filter** allows users to analyse revenue and profit month by month, helping identify key seasonal patterns.
 - The **Revenue by Week Chart** provides a detailed breakdown of fluctuations, allowing users to compare performance on a granular level.
-- Users can combine filters (e.g., selecting a month + country) to explore regional differences in sales trends.
+- Users can combine filters (e.g., selecting a **month** and **country**) to explore regional differences in sales trends.

 To illustrate the usage of tooltips, the United Kingdom is selected in the Country filter, and May is selected in the Month filter.

 ℹ️**ToolTip: Country-wise % Revenue Contribution**

-💰 **Revenue Concentration Analysis**: Helps identify over-reliance on specific countries, allowing diversification strategies to reduce financial risk and improve revenue stability.
+- **Revenue Concentration Analysis**: Helps identify over-reliance on specific countries, allowing diversification strategies to reduce financial risk and improve revenue stability.

-📈 **Market Investment Prioritisation**: Guides decisions on where to allocate marketing or expansion budgets to maximise returns from high-performing or high-potential regions.
+- **Market Investment Prioritisation**: Guides decisions on where to allocate marketing or expansion budgets to maximise returns from high-performing or high-potential regions.

 **ToolTip Insights**
 - UK Revenue Share: 23.92% of total revenue in 2024